James D. Madden, Unidentified Flying Hyperobject:

 Pasulka suggests that a deeper reading of Heidegger might reveal a resonance between Heidegger and Vallée regarding the threat posed by modern technology.
 Madden provides just such a deeper reading, of which I can provide but the briefest outline.
 Heidegger famously states that the essence of technology is nothing technical.
 Instead, the essence of technology is a remarkable powerful yet simultaneously constricted mode of revealing things in the modern Umwelt.
 Today, for something “to be” means for it to show up primarily as raw material to be transformed by stored-up energy as a moment in the vast technical apparatus—from factories to airplanes to computers—that pervades the planet.
 Humankind has become the most important raw material as the personnel needed to devise and manage the ever-expanding technological empire that seemingly has become an end in itself.

 Nietzsche made famous the idea of Will to Power, which Heidegger reads as follows: To will power means never to be content with the stage of power that has been attained, but instead to turn that stage into the platform required to reach the next stage.
 The essence of the Will to Power, then, is the sheer Will to Will.
-This is exemplified in the current moment when it is assumed that large-language models of AI are quickly passing trends, rapidly to be superseded by ever more powerful computers that will culminate in the Singularity, that moment when humankind is not only left far, far beyond by computational intelligence.
+This is exemplified in the current moment when it is assumed that LLMs (large-language models) of AI are quickly passing trends, rapidly to be superseded by ever more powerful computers that will culminate in the Singularity, that moment when humankind first merges with but is ultimately left far, far behind by super AI.
+Günther Anders, one of Heidegger’s best but under-appreciated students, wrote in the 1950s that humankind is making itself obsolete.[12]
+Moreover, just as Prometheus was punished for giving humankind the fire of technology, we ourselves are pinning ourselves onto a rock of our own making, atomic warfare—and now AGI, some predict.
+According to Heidegger, even more threatening than atomic weapons is the prospect that humankind will end up losing its essential nature, that is, our capacity to disclose the being of entities, and decline into clever animality.
+In effect, at least for Heidegger, this would amount to ontological damnation.

 Vallée’s recent, co-authored book, Trinity: The Best-Kept Secret, maintains that a UFO crashed and was recovered by Army authorities in summer 1945 shortly after the first atomic bomb was detonated only twenty miles away in the New Mexico desert.
 According to Vallée, this event reveals the entwinement of UFOs, atomic weapons, and the fate of humankind.
 Although critics question the veracity of witnesses to the alleged crash, Vallée’s philosophical points retain their validity.
 We have become so overwhelmed with the technological way of disclosing things, he maintains, that UFOs can show up for us only as high-tech devices piloted by ETs.
 We can’t wait to retro-engineer fallen spaceships to enhance our drive for total mastery over nature—including over human nature.
 If Vallée and Heidegger are right, however, what’s needed is a measure of releasement from this compulsion to dominate, a compulsion that is seemingly promoting our own literal and essential demise.
 As Heidegger emphasizes, there have been other prevailing modes of disclosure prior to the present technological mode.
 Hence our own historical era, a destiny visited upon us, will eventually pass away.
 Humankind cannot initiate on its own a post-technological mode of disclosure, at least according to Heidegger.
 The paradox is that the more we demand it, the more we reinforce the will at work in technological post/modernity.
 Here, I recall the Chinese webbed fingercuffs that I played with as a child: Pulling the fingers of your hands apart only tightens the grip of the cuffs.
 Instead of pulling your hands apart, you—counterintuitively--must push them together, thereby loosening cuffs’ grip on your fingers.
 Madden writes: